bernhardHartleb/Install-VM-Debian/README.md

 Optimize your VM to save time in the future:
  - Enable the shared clipboard between Host and Guest.
- - Assign a 2nd CPU to the VM if available.
+ - Assign a 2nd CPU to the VM.
- - Assign more than 1GB of RAM.
+ - Assign more than 2GB of RAM.
  - Activate 3D acceleration and increase graphics memory to 64MB.
  - Find the best display resolution and scaling mode for your work.
- - Discover the MATE desktop.
+ - Discover the simple MATE desktop.

 ## Connect to the target via serial console